Coal Creek War: Governor's response

 After seizing the Briceville stockade, the Coal Creek miners sent a telegram to Governor Buchanan, stating their actions were taken to defend their property and wages and asking for his intervention.
-On July 16, Buchanan, escorted by three Tennessee state militia companies, two from Chattanooga and one from Knoxville, led the convicts back to Briceville.
+On July 16 Buchanan, escorted by three Tennessee state militia companies (two from Chattanooga and one from Knoxville) led the convicts back to Briceville.
 At Thistle Switch, a railroad stop near Fraterville, several hundred angry miners confronted the governor and demanded he address them.
 Buchanan told the miners he was a champion of labor, but as governor he was obligated to enforce the laws and pleaded for calm and patience.
 After the governor's speech, Merrell rebutted it, claiming that the governor had not bothered to enforce laws regarding scrip or checkweighmen and calling the state government a "disgrace to a civilized country."
-Later that night, shots were fired at the stockade, startling the governor, who had remained in the area until the following day.
-The governor left 107 militiamen under Colonel Granville Sevier, a great-grandson of John Sevier, to guard the stockade.
+Later that night shots were fired at the stockade, startling the governor who had remained in the area until the following day.
+Buchanan left 107 militiamen under Colonel Granville Sevier, a great-grandson of John Sevier, to guard the stockade.

-On the morning of July 20, an estimated 2,000 miners armed with shotguns, rifles, and pistols again surrounded the Briceville stockade.
+On the morning of July 20 an estimated 2,000 miners armed with shotguns, rifles, and pistols again surrounded the Briceville stockade.
 The miners' ranks had been bolstered by an influx of miners from the border town of Jellico and several hundred miners from Kentucky, some of whom had successfully removed convicts from two Kentucky mines five years earlier.
-After gaining an assurance that no company property would be damaged, Sevier, seeing the futility of resisting such a large force, surrendered.
+After gaining an assurance that no company property would be damaged, Sevier surrendered upon seeing the futility of resisting such a large force.
 The miners again marched the convicts to Coal Creek and put them on a train back to Knoxville.
 Later that day, the miners marched on the Knoxville Iron Company mine near Coal Creek, which also used convict labor, forced the guards at its stockade to surrender, and likewise sent its convicts to Knoxville.